javaswapdevelopment/javaswap-frontend/doc/Cypress.md

 ### Tips and tricks

-- If you trying to debug something in GUI console be sure to switch to context of iFramed app (Click "top &#9660;" and then "Your App: pancake-frontend")
+- If you trying to debug something in GUI console be sure to switch to context of iFramed app (Click "top &#9660;" and then "Your App: java-frontend")